26 November 2013

 While in storage the trams have been repaired and carefully maintained.
-Each tram has been fitted with new screens and audio video content produced by Hit Lab to show visitors what Christchurch looked like before the quakes and what they could look like in the future.
+Each tram has been fitted with new screens and audio video content to show visitors what Christchurch looked like before the quakes and what they could look like in the future.
 There’s gleaming new paint, shiny metal work, glossy varnished wood and authentic period signage.